 - Therefore, adult mammals must have rights too.

 In the last few years, concern for animal welfare has grown.
 Take the fury which greeted the decision of a Japanese ice rink to entomb 5,000 dead fish beneath skaters’ feet.
 Or the scores who complained about the torture of live insects on ITV’s I’m A Celebrity.
 And those upset about the animal-fat loaded £5 note.
-These isolated events speak volumes about a new moral reality we’re entering.
+These events speak volumes about a new moral reality we’re entering.

 The animal rights revolution is coming, at a pace pro-meat lobbyists can’t get their heads around.
 When I first gave up meat as a teenager, it wasn’t very easy to go out for meal unless you liked cheese and tomato pizzas or jacket potatoes.
 Since then – this was in the mid-to-late 90s – things have massively changed.
 Vegetarian and vegan restaurants have opened up everywhere, and most others have reasonable options on their menus.
 Many others have since joined the movement.
 The UK now has 1.68 million vegetarians, and the number of vegans has risen by 360% over the last decade; it makes commercial sense for businesses to offer alternatives for non-meat-eaters, and allows people the confidence to join people for a meal out.

 There are plenty of reasons why people are joining the cause, although people who remain determinedly carnivorous still rest on the tired arguments of pleasure, tradition, and nature.
-But the truth is that all of these are as outdated as other phenomena they once justified: gladiator games and incest, to name a few.
+But the truth is that all of these are as outdated as other phenomena that were once justified: gladiator games and incest, to name a few.

-Meat serves as a primary need when resources are low for populations, but once people have food and shelter and their other needs are met, there is time for introspection, which can lead to a redressing of age-old behaviours.
+Meat serves as a primary need when resources are low for populations, but once people have food and shelter and their other needs are met, there is time for introspection, which can lead to a change of age-old behaviours.
 In the UK, it’s high time we reflected on the excessive consumption of meat, which is not just unnecessary, but wrong.
 We eat vast quantities of meat that has been reared in cruel, mechanised ways, and there is just no need for it now.
-Our senses have been dulled and we have become autonomous; brainlessly crunching through the world’s species without a second thought.